Soon, railways to levy user fee as part of train fares

 "We are going to keep a very small amount for the user charge.
 We will issue a notification for the user charge for all stations including both those that are getting redeveloped and those that are not," the chairman said.

 "When the redevelopment of the stations gets completed, the money will go to the concessionaires.
 Till then that money will go to the railways for improving facilities across stations.
-It will be an affordable amount, but it is important to levy if we want to provide world class facilities similar to the airport development.
+It will be an affordable amount, but it is important to levy if we want to provide world class facilities similar to airport development.
 We want to upgrade all our major railway stations," Yadav said.

 He further said the Railways will not levy the charge across all the 7,000 stations but all major stations where the footfall of passengers will increase over the next five years.

-"It will be done in about 10-15% of all our stations where we expect the footfall to increase," he added.
+"It will be done in about 10-15 per cent of all our stations where we expect the footfall to increase," he added.

 The statement comes in the backdrop of concerns raised over potential rise in the prices of ticket fares with private entities being allowed to run trains in the country.